 - 1/2 Tablespoon olive oil

-Using a sharp knife, cut off top of garlic bulb to expose cloves
+- Using a sharp knife, cut off the top of garlic bulb to expose cloves

-Place in small sheet of aluminum foil and drizzle olive oil on top
+- Place on a small sheet of aluminum foil and drizzle olive oil on top

-Press bottom of garlic bulb and squeeze garlic out of peel
+- Press bottom of the garlic bulb and squeeze garlic out of the peel